-Option Description Œ ∄ ₩-C1 [Wide-area AF (C1)] Choose the dimensions (measured in focus points) of the focus areas used for the selected AF-area. € 37 W-C2 [Wide-area AF (C2)] This can be used, for example, if the size and shape of the area employed for focus can be determined in advance with a fair degree of accuracy.
-On selecting [Wide-area AF (C1)] or [Wide-area AF (C2)], you will be prompted to choose the AF-area size.
-Use ⊕ and ⊕ to choose the height and ⊕ and ⊕ to choose the width.
+Option Description E ∃ W·C1 [Wide-area AF (C1)] • Choose the dimensions (measured in focus points) of the focus E 등 경 [Wide-area AF (C2)] areas used for the selected AF-area.
+This can be used, for example, if the size and shape of the area employed for focus can be determined in advance with a fair degree of accuracy.
+On selecting [Wide-area AF (C1)] or [Wide-area AF (C2)] and pressing and holding the ® button, you will be prompted to choose the AF-area size.
+Use ® and © to choose the height and © and ® to choose the width.
 The sizes available vary with the option selected for image area.
-When [FX (36×24)] is selected, the photo shooting menu offers a choice of 77 options ranging from [1×1] to [21×13].
-Similarly, when [FX] is selected, the video recording menu offers a choice of 66 options ranging from [1×1] to [21×11].
+When [FX (36×24)] is selected, the photo shooting menu offers a choice of 77 options ranging from [1x1] to [21x13].
+Similarly, when [FX] is selected, the video recording menu offers a choice of 66 options ranging from [1x1] to [21x11].
 (30) [3D-tracking] Track focus on a selected subject.
-Position the focus point over your subject and start tracking by pressing the shutter-release button halfway; focus will then track the selected subject as it moves through the frame.
+Position the focus point over your subject and start tracking by pressing AF-ON or by pressing the shutter-release button halfway; focus will then track the selected subject as it moves through the frame.
 Release the button to end tracking and restore the previously-selected focus point.
 If the subject leaves the frame, remove your finger from the shutter-release button and recompose the photograph with the subject in the selected focus point.
-This option is only available when photo mode is selected and [Continuous AF] is chosen for focus mode. ⊕ [Subject-tracking AF] Track focus on a selected subject.
-Position the focus point over your subject and start tracking by pressing ® or by pressing the shutter-release button halfway; focus will then track the selected subject as it moves through the frame.
+This option is only available when photo mode is selected and [Continuous AF] is chosen for focus mode. ([Subject-tracking AF] Track focus on a selected subject.
+Position the focus point over your subject and start tracking by pressing ® or AF-ON or by pressing the shutter-release button halfway; focus will then track the selected subject as it moves through the frame.
 To end tracking and select the center focus point, press ®.
-This option is only available in video mode. (= ) [Auto-area AF] The camera automatically detects the subject and selects the focus point.
+This option is only available in video mode. (=) [Auto-area AF] The camera automatically detects the subject and selects the focus point.
 Use on occasions when you don't have time to select the focus point yourself, for portraits, or for snapshots and other spur-of-the-moment photos.